 DO notice though, that you need to get an e-visa before you travel.
 It should take 1-3 working days.
 I submitted mine around 4pm and got it back the following morning already.
 But it’s not high season now so that might explain it.

 The visa fee is a bit of a rip-off, in my opinion, 50 USD.
 You can apply for one beforehand from an embassy if there happens to be one nearby you.
 Bangkok has one and it is much cheaper this way, around 2000 baht.
 On the Internet, it misleadingly talks about visa on arrival but there is no such thing.
 Visa on arrival requires that you have contacted the embassy beforehand and made arrangements already.

-Money exchange in Yangon city centre and taxi fares
+Money exchange in Yangon city center and taxi fares

 Anyway, once you get there it is all good.
 If you are coming from Thailand or Europe you don’t need to exchange money into USD.
-Yangon city centre has a lot of money exchange booths and most/many places seemed to accept Baht and Euros.
+Yangon city center has a lot of money exchange booths and most/many places seemed to accept Baht and Euros.
 They like to have clean and crisp bills so make sure your notes are neatly inside a book for example.

 At the airport, you need to get a taxi as there is no public transport.
-It is 8000 kyats to the city centre.
+It is 8000 kyats to the city center.
 The taxi ride takes around 45 minutes.
 Always negotiate the price before getting into the cab as there are no meters in the taxis.

-My favourite topic, FOOD!
+My favorite topic, FOOD!
 I think Burmese cuisine has everything it takes to become the next hit in the global food scene that is always looking for fresh ideas.
-Yangon city centre has a lot of inexpensive eateries, eg. noodle dishes on the street cost about 500 kyats and they were always very tasty.
+Yangon city center has a lot of inexpensive eateries, eg. noodle dishes on the street cost about 500 kyats and they were always very tasty.
 I wish they had Burmese restaurants in Thailand as well.
 I would recommend the local tea leaf salad which reminds me a bit of spicy Thai salads.
 Unfortunately, I didn’t have time for mohinga which is a typical breakfast dish; rice and fish.